-- (a) Enrolled Nurse
+(a) Enrolled Nurse

-- (i) Advanced Diploma of Nursing 4.0%
+- (i) Relevant certificate or qualification for a course of 6 months normal duration, or Advanced Diploma of Nursing 4.0%

-- (ii) a specialist qualification in a relevant area of practice, recognised by the employer 2.0%
+- (ii) Relevant certificate or qualification of 12 months or more normal duration 7.5%

 - (b) Registered Nurse/Midwife

 - (i) Graduate Certificate 4.0%

 - (ii) Post Graduate Diploma or Degree (other than undergraduate nursing degree) 6.5%

-- (iii) Masters or Doctorate 7.5%
+- (iii) Masters 7.5%

-- (c) The nature of the duties of a Nurse Practitioner (Grade 8) requires a Master's Degree in the relevant clinical area of practice for appointment to undertake these duties.
-The work value of these duties is reflected in the classification and salary structure.
-Accordingly, a Nurse Practitioner is not entitled to payment of a post graduate allowance.
+- (iv) PHD or Doctorate 10.0%

+(c) Nurse Practitioner

-- (d) The Batchelor of Nursing Clinical Honours (Transition to Practice) qualification is deemed equivalent of a Graduate Certificate for the purposes of this Clause.
+- (i) Graduate Certificate 4.0% - (ii) Post Graduate Diploma or Degree 6.5% - (iii) A Masters (excluding the qualification which entitles them to be endorsed by the NMBA as a Nurse Practitioner) or Doctorate 7.5%. - (d) The Bachelor of Nursing Clinical Honours (Transition to Practice) qualification is deemed equivalent of a Graduate Certificate for the purposes of this Clause.

-16. REMOTE AND RURAL PROFESSIONAL DEVELOPMENT ALLOWANCE
+15. REMOTE AND RURAL PROFESSIONAL DEVELOPMENT ALLOWANCE

 The Remote and Rural Professional Development Allowance is only payable to nurses for the period of time in which work is undertaken in areas nominated in this subclause as either a remote site or a rural site.

 Remote Sites are defined as: